Miguelanyellow/ACASII-Impact-Research/README.md

 - OSF for pre-registration

 ## 📜 License

-This project is shared under the MIT License.
-See `LICENSE` for details.
+This repository is shared under the [MIT License](LICENSE), promoting open collaboration and transparent reproducibility.
+By licensing this project, we aim to foster modular research workflows and encourage methodological rigor across analytical environments.

 ## 📬 Contact